FCA- (Financial Conduct Authority) regulated Forex brokers in the U.K. are a natural choice for traders in both the U.K. and in other countries .

 - Pre-Consumer Stage

-If the FCA identifies a dangerous product or service being sold, it may intervene to rectify the situation without receiving any client complaint.
+If the FCA identifies a dangerous product or service being sold, it may intervene to rectify the situation without receiving any client complaints.
 It can intervene to amend the development of regulated firms’ products or services.

 - Active Consumer Stage